BaturaAndrew/rsschool-2019Q1-cv/cv.md

 ## About my experience.
    I am working at the united institute of informatic problems,
    in the laboratory of automation of technological processes.
-   I develop software for automatic creating sketches of technological operations.
+   I developed software for automatic creating sketches of technological operations.
    Currenly I am working for [Organizational and Technological Solutions](www.otr.ru/) as software engineer.
    I also studied independently node.js, an example in the [link](https://github.com/BaturaAndrew/gallery-task)
 ## Education.